Edison-A-N/mcp-garden/README.md

 - Generate independent Python packages for each MCP server
 - Lazy connections with global connection pool
 - Auto-generated type hints from JSON schemas
-- Support for stdio and HTTP/SSE transports
+- Support for stdio and HTTP transports

 #### [FastAPI MCP SDK](experiments/fastapi-mcp-sdk/)
 A streamlined SDK for converting FastAPI applications to MCP servers using FastMCP's experimental OpenAPI parser.